rarible/protocol/docs/ethereum/smart-contracts/tokens.md

 You can mint both types of tokens as follows:

 * A regular minting in a blockchain network using a contract.
 * Lazy minting — minting of the token occurs outside the blockchain network.
-Entry into the blockchain and payment for gas is made when purchasing or transferring the token.
+Entry into the blockchain and payment for gas is made when the token is purchased or transferred.

 Users can create tokens in different smart contracts.